warpnet/MS-RPC-Fuzzer/docs/2 Fuzzing - Invoke-RpcFuzzer.md

-    -OutPath                Path to export fuzzing data to -InputParameters        Parse complex type parameters to the fuzzer (see examples below) -StringInput            Parse your own value for string parameters (for example a existing file) -intInput               Parse your own int32 value for integer values -guidInput              Parse your own guid value for guid values -minStrLen              The minimal length for a string when generating fuzz data (default 5)
+    -OutPath                Path to export fuzzing data to -InputParameters        Parse complex type parameters to the fuzzer (see examples below) -StringInput            Parse your own value for string parameters (for example a existing file) -NoSpecialChars         Do not include special characters in random strings (prevent NAME INVALID) -intInput               Parse your own int32 value for integer values -guidInput              Parse your own guid value for guid values -minStrLen              The minimal length for a string when generating fuzz data (default 5)